TelerikAcademy/High-Quality-Code-Part-1/Topics/05. Variables-Data-Expressions-and-Constants/README.md

 - Document short names in the code
 - Remember, names are designed for the people, who will read the code
   - Not for those who write it
-- Avoid variables with similar names, but different purpose it
+- Avoid variables with similar names, but different purpose

 ```cs
 UserStatus / UserCurrentStatus